thomasgauvin/Parse-documents-with-Azure-Form-Recognizer-and-Logic-Apps-and-display-the-results-in-a-PowerApp/README.md

 ![Untitled Diagram drawio (11)](https://user-images.githubusercontent.com/35609369/149404534-e1ec18fa-fbd7-466e-93c4-b4dd3f0e5b08.png)

+1. In the Azure Portal, create new resource group for project.
+Mine will be called `document-parsing-backend`
+2. In the Azure Portal, create a storage account in your resource group for this project.
+Mine will be called `documentstoragebackend`.
+Performance standard and redundancy LRS are sufficient for this proof-of-concept.
+3. In the Azure Portal, create a logic app in your resource group for this project.
+Mine will be called `documentprocessingbackend`.
+The type is `consumption` for this proof-of-concept.
+4. In the Azure Portal, create a Form Recognizer resource in your resource group for this project.
+Mine will be called `documentparsingformrecog`.
+The pricing tier will be `free` for this proof-of-concept.

 ### 2. Logic App B: Upon POST request, retrieve content of parsed results from Blob Storage and respond to request with content in body